shreshth3000/AeroGest/README.md

-# REAL-TIME HAND GESTURE RECOGNITION FOR DRONE CONTROL
+# AeroGest- A REAL-TIME HAND GESTURE RECOGNITION FOR DRONE CONTROL

 This project implements a custom Convolutional Neural Network that takes webcam images as training input and creates a csv file to store the image data and an h5 file to store the weights of the CNN model that takes in these images as input.